patrickhno/meteorites/README.md

 The code is from a time where OpenGL drivers where too buggy for production use unless you had a Silicon Graphics or something, so it's all tied up in the terrible Glide 3D API of Voodoo Graphics.
 The first hardware accelerated 3D cards I laid my hands on.

-The graphics is not included, as it's yet to reappear to see the light of day - how sad..
+The graphics is not included, as it has yet to reappear to see the light of day - how sad..

 Copyright © 1997-1998 RealityMakers Entertainment AS
 Copyright © 2014 Patrick Hanevold, Hans Jørgen Kjærnet, Ali Elmasoudi (Founders of RM)